 Hikkoshi no junbi o tetsudatte

-助言して (Jogen shite) - advise me
+助言して (Jogen shite) – Advise me

 If you are looking for advice or guidance, you can use 助言して (Jogen shite) to ask for help.
-This expression comes from the verb 助言する (jogen suru), which means "to advise" or "to guide".
-See an example:
+This expression comes from the verb 助言する (jogen suru), which means “to advise” or “to guide”.
+Here’s an example:

 Advise me about my professional future.